 Wherever you fly to, if you want to book a luxury hotel, use our luxury travel concierge.
-We offer FREE upgrades, free breakfasts, free hotel credit and VIP gifts at luxury hotels like Four Seasons, Hyatt, Sheraton, Belmond, Ritz Carlton, InterContinental and more.
+We offer free upgrades, free breakfasts, free hotel credit, and VIP gifts at luxury hotels like Four Seasons, Hyatt, Sheraton, Belmond, Ritz Carlton, InterContinental, and more.

 This article reviews and shares pictures of the luxury Emirates Business Class Lounge at Dubai Airport.
 You can compare this to my experience in Emirates First Class lounge in Concourse A at Dubai Airport.
 Read More.

 In April 2016, I flew First Class on an Emirates A380 Airbus A380 from Dubai (DXB) to Amsterdam (AMS).
-Pre-departure, the lounge I was given access to the Concourse A Emirates First Class Lounge at Dubai International Airport.
+Pre-departure, the lounge I was given access to was the Concourse A Emirates First Class Lounge at Dubai International Airport.
 Read More.